prawn-cake/docker-postgis/README.md

 * Build image: `make build`
 * Run container: `make run`

 **NOTE:** Container will be started on `tcp:5433` port, it needs for development purposes.
-To change it run it manually with instruction below.
+To change this invoke `docker run` command as described below.

 ## Use docker hub